awl4114awl/Caesar-Cipher-Tool/README.md

 # Caesar Cipher Tool

-## ⓘ Overview

 The Caesar Cipher Tool is a modern, dark-themed Windows desktop application built using Python 3.14 and CustomTkinter.
-It provides a clean and efficient interface for performing classical Caesar cipher operations.
-This tool is part of my cybersecurity & Python development portfolio — demonstrating GUI design, utility-tool aesthetics, and classical cryptography principles.
+Comes with a clean and efficient interface for performing classical Caesar cipher operations.
+This tool is part of my cybersecurity & Python development portfolio.

 ## Features